SiliconLabs/wiseconnect/examples/snippets/wlan_ble/wlan_ble_unified_coex_app/readme.md

 **Limitations for this application**
-- This feature is supported only with SL_SI91X_EXT_FEAT_480K_M4SS_192K memory configuration.
+- This feature is only supported with SL_SI91X_EXT_FEAT_480K_M4SS_192K memory configuration.
-- The minimum connection interval for all the 8 BLE peripheral connections (DUT as central) should be 200ms.
+- The minimum connection interval for all the 8 BLE peripheral connections (DUT as central) should be 200 ms.
-- The first BLE central connection (DUT as peripheral) interval should be at least 45ms.
+- The first BLE central connection (DUT as peripheral) interval should be at least 45 ms.
-- The second BLE central connection (DUT as peripheral) interval should be atleast 500ms.
+- The second BLE central connection (DUT as peripheral) interval should be at least 500 ms.
 - A minimum supervision timeout of 8 seconds is mandatory for all BLE connections.
 - This feature is supported only with power save enabled.
 - TWT(Target Wake Times) based wakeup is not supported.